Steve's Gastronomic Home Page

 Pad kra pao with tofu

-The Clay Pot Tofu, made with sesame oil, has a slight sweet taste and is quite interesting.
-I am a big fan of Chinese clay pot tofu, but the one here is arguably even better.
-It can be made to the desired spice level, and I found that adding fish sauce with chiles not only increases the spice level but also improves the flavor.
-The tofu is very good, and it comes with three kinds of mushrooms (normally I am not a big fan of mushrooms, but these are good).
+The Clay Pot Tofu, made with sesame oil, had a slight sweet taste and was quite interesting.
+I am a big fan of Chinese clay pot tofu, but the one here was arguably even better.
+It can be made to the desired spice level, and I found that adding fish sauce with chiles not only increased the spice level but also improved the flavor.
+The tofu was very good, and it came with three kinds of mushrooms (normally I am not a big fan of mushrooms, but these were definitely worthwhile).

 Soups are very good, as would probably be expected at any Thai restaurant.
 The coconut chicken soup, or Taom Kar Gai, is about as flavorful as any that I have tried.